parulgo7/GHH22_EmployeeEmpowerment/README.md

 - Research on which dataset to choose
 - Research on which concept to go for (gender pay gap)
 - Data Cleaning + Data Visualization (heat maps, correlations, etc)
-- Feature Engineering for JobGroup column
+- Feature Engineering
-- Debugging of Issues
+- Inertia vs. K

 All group members did the following:
 - Brainstormed and discussed ideas
 - debugged/helped research solves to errors
+- devpost
+- live demo
 - presentation!